The G&T is a global phenomenon that can’t be stopped. Follow our easy Gin and Tonic Recipe with gin and tonic water plus a couple surprises.

 Today, both conglomerates and craft distillers produce gin all over the world.
 The same applies to the recent emergence of boutique tonic water brands like Fever-Tree and Q. These new labels have since joined perennial stalwart Schweppes in adding the ‘T’ to the G+T.

-To make a basic Gin and Tonic recipe, you just need gin, tonic and a fresh lime wedge.
+To make a basic Gin and Tonic recipe, you just need gin and tonic plus a fresh lime wedge for garnish.
 However, mixologists often add additional fruits and herbs to spruce up this simple sipper.

 A quality Gin & Tonic starts with good gin.
 Since we live in Portugal, we often use Portuguese gin at home when we craft gin cocktails.
 For this recipe, we bought a bottle of Gin 13 at a local store for 20€.